jurplel/bowadnet/courses.md

 - 79-372: The Rise and Fall of Pittsburgh Steel
 - 98-008: Student Taught Courses (StuCo): Intro to Rust Lang

 **15-411** was a great experience for sure.
 I was blessed, partner-wise, and so the workload was very manageable and I learned a lot.
-I will say, I wish that the lecture content went deeper—compilers is a field that goes *so much deeper*, and I really feel the lectures only scraped the surface.
+I will say, I wish that the lecture content was more in-depth—the field of compilers has so much to offer, and I really feel that these lectures only scraped the surface.

 **15-312** was a surprise hit—one of my all-time favorite classes.
-It is a complete crash course in the field of PL, showing how to formally reason about how programming languages are defined (static semantics) and the way they step during execution (dynamic semantics).
+It is a complete overview of the field of programming languages, showing how to formally reason about how programming languages are defined (static semantics) and the way they step during execution (dynamic semantics).
 Bob Harper is an absolute legend and was a complete joy to learn from.
 A very good friend of mine was a TA at the time, and that likely contributed to my enjoyment.
+I will say that in my semester, I found the exams significantly more difficult than the homeworks.

-**79-372** was an interesting class that my roommate proposed I take with him, and it ended up being very fun.
+**79-372** was an interesting class that my roommate randomly proposed that I take with him, and it ended up being very fun.
 The readings can be a little taxing, but the content is very interesting and I learned a lot from this course.
 The lecturer was definitely having fun teaching the content, which is always a plus.
 At the end of the course, he gave us all t-shirts and we got to tour a real steel mill during operation.

 ## Summer 2023
 - 21-259: Calculus in Three Dimensions